The 10 Everyday Indian Herbs & Spices That Quietly Heal Your Body

 Easy Ways to Include Fenugreek (Methi) in Your Daily Diet

-• Use methi leaves in soups and lentil preparations for added flavour and nutrition.
+Use methi leaves in soups and lentil preparations for added flavor and nutrition.

 Like most herbs and spices, fenugreek works best when included consistently as part of a balanced lifestyle rather than used occasionally as a “health remedy.”